rschristopher/rschristopher.github.io/src/bitcoin-as-money/fixed-supply.md

 ---

-There gives us two distinct stories.
+This gives us two distinct stories.
 We know the story of the *gold price*.
  Inflationary paper money will inevitably end this way.
 However, there's another story that is often overlooked.